temporalinterference/temporalinterference.github.io/content/cards/The People/modal.md

 ---
-Title: Staff
+Title: The People
-id: staff-pop
+id: The People-pop
 ---
-# Staff
+# The People

 ## Niels
 {{< modal-image niels.png >}}